Skip to main content

 SU celebrates record number of graduates at December ceremonies

-Over the next week, the University will award certificates, diplomas and degrees to 6 405 students across all faculties at 13 ceremonies.
-Graduation week runs from Monday to Friday, 8– 12 December.
-This record-breaking occasion will also be the University’s final December graduation series before the transition to a single annual graduation period from 2027.
+The University will award certificates, diplomas and degrees to 6 405 students across all faculties at 13 ceremonies.
+Graduation week runs from Monday 8 to Friday 12 December.
+This record-breaking occasion will also be the University’s final December graduation series before the transition to a single annual graduation period in March/April.

-Qualifications have increased at both undergraduate and postgraduate levels, with doctoral qualifications rising by a significant 11,8% from last year.
+Qualifications have increased at both undergraduate and postgraduate levels, with doctoral qualifications rising by a significant 11,8% from last year to 143.
 While doctoral degrees have traditionally been awarded to more men than women, this December, women will outnumber men among doctoral recipients.

 Colin Deiner, the Western Cape provincial government’s Chief Director: Disaster Management and Fire and Rescue Services, will receive the degree Doctor of Engineering (DEng), honoris causa.
 He is internationally recognised for his extensive expertise in disaster management and emergency response.